'It Is Time To End This Conflict': U.S. Calls For Cease-Fire In Yemen

 In a carefully worded statement Tuesday, Pompeo called on Houthi rebels to stop firing missiles into the territories of neighboring Arab countries.
 The Shiite militia, backed by Iran, has launched several such missiles at Saudi Arabia and other members of the Sunni coalition that intervened in Yemen in 2015.

-"Subsequently," Pompeo added, "coalition air strikes must cease in all populated areas of Yemen."
+"Subsequently," Pompeo added, "coalition airstrikes must cease in all populated areas of Yemen."

 The statement appears to place the onus on the Houthis to halt their attacks first, before the Saudi-led coalition — which receives U.S. assistance — stops some of its military operations in turn.